 Manufacturing Technology

-Manufacturing technology is the development of new methods and systems (or solutions?) that enable products to be manufactured more efficiently, flexibly and sustainably.
+Manufacturing technology is the development of new methods and solutions that enable products to be manufactured more efficiently, flexibly and sustainably.
 In a world where resources are under pressure and global trade is undergoing major changes, there is a growing interest in ensuring robust production.

 The research focuses on automation, digitalisation and the use of new materials.
 This includes, among other things: